rmj9000/BankCustomerAttrition/README.md

 ## Development Roadmap
-* We had issues with data types in Tableau for the exited variable, we had to change the data type to string manually in Tableau as it was incorrectly categoried as an integer.
+* We had issues with data types in Tableau for the exited variable, we had to change the data type to string manually in Tableau as it was incorrectly categorised as an integer.

 ## Main Data Analysis Libraries